demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/SurfacedTeam-Surfaced/README.md

 <a href="https://ibb.co/rkPD6bc"><img src="https://i.ibb.co/fMRjp8n/Surfaced-Banner2-2.png" alt="Surfaced-Banner2-2" border="0"></a>
 ## About this mod

 This mod adds multiple new aquatic themed enemies to the game.
-So far this mod adds 7 enemies, 2 scrap, 1 equipment and 1 hazard
+So far this mod adds 7 enemies,3 scrap, 1 equipment and 2 hazards

 ## Monster Mechanics (Spoilers ahead!)
 <details>